The Fiber Optic Association - Tech Topics

 Here is where users and quality of service (QOS) are identified, and authentication and privacy occurs.
 This layer is application specific and it's where file transfers, e-mail, and other network software services are provided.

-What do those 7 layers do for you?
+What do those 7 layers do in a typical user's world?

 1. Layer 7: document creation.